davewalker60/pmdup/pages/booking-rooms.md

 Ya Waliyy (divine cooperation)!!
 Ya Saboor (divine patience)!!

 Based on the 16-choice **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns that require special consideration (17%), followed by having two camp registrants in each room (12%).
-Last year, 10 camp registrants were left stranded on the waitlist, so having a solo room or a non-registrant roommate is highly unlikely this year.
+Last year, 10 camp registrants were left stranded on the waitlist, so having a solo room or a non-registrant roommate at Las Arenas is highly unlikely this time.
 Please be prepared to honor the community's preferences.

+> For 2027, Ojo De Agua Kabañas is our solo/non-registrant roommate option.

 Other points of note:
 * Sending your deposit by the deadline is ***not a race***.
 The "first come, first served" adage applies only for any rooms/beds still available after the initial selection process.